Dave Kraayeveld

-David Ray Kraayeveld (born October 26, 1955) is an American former professional football defensive end in the National Football League (NFL) for the Seattle Seahawks.
-He played college football at Milton College and the University of Wisconsin–Whitewater.
+David Ray Kraayeveld (born October 26, 1955) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Seattle Seahawks.
+He played college football for the Milton Wildcats and Wisconsin–Whitewater Warhawks.

 Early life

 Kraayeveld was born on October 26, 1955, in Elkhorn, Wisconsin.
 He attended Delavan-Darien High School, where he practiced football, basketball and track.

 He played football for three years at the University of Wisconsin–Whitewater.

 Kraayeveld transferred to the now-defunct Milton College, where he played football as a senior.
 He was a starter at offensive tackle and long snapper, while receiving All-conference honors.
 He returned a fumble recovery for a 60-yard touchdown against Lakeland College.

 His coach Rudy Gaddini, suggested Gil Brandt of the Dallas Cowboys take a look at Kraayeveld.
 Dallas scouts tested and entered him into their rookie camp for workouts.
 He and Dave Krieg, who also played for the Seahawks, are the only two people to have attended Milton College to play in the NFL.